 - Flour.
 Just regular all-purpose.
 Or substitute with gluten-free flour if you prefer.

-How to Make Creamy Tomato Basil Soup
+How to Make this Soup

 STEP 1: In a large stockpot, combine the diced tomatoes, celery, carrots, onions, chicken broth, oregano, basil, and bay leaf (if you are using it).
 Cook until the veggies are soft.